The Department of Mathematics at Colorado State University offers Math Placement Exams and the (PACe) Program.

 PACe Center Summer Hours

-The PACe Center will be open during the following Summer 2017 hours:
+The PACe Center will be open during the following summer 2018 hours:

 Students who need a fully remote/online version of these courses should register for section 401 using RAMweb.
-Students enrolled in section 401 can use a webcam or authorized proctor to take exams, and may also use the PACe Center for tutoring assistance or to take exams.
+Students enrolled in section 401 may use a webcam or authorized proctor to take exams.
+The PACe Center is available for tutoring assistance or to take exams.

 - If students use ProctorU, the CSU University Testing Center, or the CSU PACe Center there are no proctoring fees assessed.